 Cons of the Shure SM58

 The number one con of using this microphone is the fact that it’s not the most sensitive.
-In other words, you’ll have to use your audio interface’s gain to drive up the power of the signal so you can hear everything.
+In other words, you’ll have to use your audio interface’s gain to drive up the power of the signal so you can hear everything (more on audio interfaces in my guide).

 While the Shure SM58 is not the greatest mic out there in the world, it is one of the most durable and reliable, which is the reason why it’s so popular.